Healthy Homes Assessment Raupunga

 What We Do

-As building inspectors, we handle all elements associated with professional home inspects.
-We’re here to make sure that you make the best decision when buying your next home.
+As building inspectors we take on all issues that come with professional home examinations.
+We are there to ensure that you make the best choice when it comes to buying your next home.

-We specialise in a variety of solutions to ensure that you are fully aware of the state of any property you could be contemplating buying or selling as well as additional solutions.
+We specialise in a range of services to make sure you are completely updated on the condition of any property you could be contemplating buying or selling as well as additional solutions.

-We have a systematic method of conducting your home inspection and the latest software technology with digital photos embedded into the report, you can actually see any issues discovered.
-Because of our comprehensive report, it’s not surprising that we receive so many clients who recommend our services to their family and friends.
+With our systemised approach to your inspection of your home and the latest in technology for software with digital photos embedded into your report, you are able to actually see any issues that could be found.
+Because of our detailed report, it is no wonder that we receive so many referrals from clients our services to their family and friends.

 Get in Touch - Get Peace of Mind